ender74/yart/README.md

 - [TODO List](#todo-list)

 #### Summary
 Yet another react TODO list.
-To try it goto the [example page](https://www.log84.de).
+To try it goto [Log84.org - organize your life](https://www.log84.org).

 #### Building
 Follow these steps to get the project running (assuming you have node and npm already installed):